hmatic/secrets_manager/README.md

-# ProductiveSecrets
+# Secrets Manager gem
-Short description and motivation.
+WORK IN PROGRESS

 ## Usage
 How to use my plugin.